jham005/notes/src/pages/C++/sunrise/index.md

 ```

 ## 7b. finish calculating H and convert into hours

 ```
-	if if rising time is desired:
+	if rising time is desired:
 	  H = 360 - acos(cosH)
 	if setting time is desired:
 	  H = acos(cosH)

 	H = H / 15
 ```
+Choose if you want to calculate sunrise time or sunset.

 ## 8. calculate local mean time of rising/setting